Published on 28/12/2025

 Introduction:

 Soft gelatin capsules are a popular dosage form in the pharmaceutical industry due to their versatility in encapsulating a wide range of substances, including liquids, suspensions, and semi-solids.
 Ensuring the proper drying of these capsules is crucial to maintaining their integrity, efficacy, and shelf-life.
 However, inadequate systems for validating the drying profiles of soft gelatin capsules can lead to significant quality control issues.
-This article explores the challenges associated with capsule drying, provides a detailed troubleshooting guide, and
+This article explores the challenges associated with capsule drying, provides a detailed troubleshooting guide, and discusses relevant regulatory guidelines to help pharmaceutical professionals address and overcome these challenges effectively.

 Challenges and Issues: